Nuitka/Nuitka-website/doc/doc/roadmap.rst

  Onefile speed (public)
 ************************

--  Use memory mapped files on Windows and Linux for performance in accessing the payload.

--  Generally use memory mapping for calculating the checksum of a file.
-   This is for all OSes, and should make cached mode faster to use.

 -  Use Windows NTFS and macOS HFS extended attributes to store caching status of a file inside of it.
 It might be possible to detect modification of the file in this way and spare us the checksum, which